fenago/data-analysis-scala/Lab_1.md

 Scala case classes provide a convenient mechanism to work with objects that hold values.
 Let\'s look at an example in Scala REPL.
-The `case` class defined in the following code will be used in other example codes in this chapter:
+The `case` class defined in the following code will be used in other example codes in this lab:

 ```
 scala> case class Person(fname: String, lname: String, age: Int)